-Students who have EHCPs have been identified at county level of having the highest level of SEND need.
+Students who have EHC plans have been identified at county level of having the highest level of SEND need.
 They are reviewed every year and reports and assessments are gathered by the SENCo from the subject teachers, students, parents/carers and any relevant specialist agency.
 All paperwork is sent to those involved two weeks before the review meeting.

-At the review meeting the SENCo, student, parents/carers and any relevant specialists are present (whether face to face or remotely).
+At the review meeting the SENCo, student, parents/carers and where possible any relevant specialists are present (whether face to face or remotely).
 The progress of the student is discussed and changes to the EHCP are agreed.

-The support of all students on the SEND register is reviewed and adapted as part of the assess, plan, do and review cycle and if a student continues not to make expected progress the school or parents/carers may consider making an EHCP request.
+The support of all students on the SEND register is regularly reviewed.
+Students in Tiers 4 and 5 are monitored using the assess, plan, do and review model and if a Tier 4 student continues not to make expected progress the school or parents/carers may consider making an EHCP request.
 This will be a joint application with the school and the parents/carers and is led by the SENCo.
 Support and guidance will be offered throughout the process by the SENCo.